-The purpose of this high school level lesson is to introduce the students to the challenges of integrating solar energy to the electricity grid with the use of numerical simulations that run on an excel spreadsheet.
+The purpose of this lesson is to introduce the students to the challenges of integrating solar energy to the electricity grid with the use of numerical simulations.
 More specifically, it is meant to shed light on the advantages (mentioned in the introduction of this document) and on the challenges (challenges 1 and 2 from the introduction) of solar energy.

 Solar energy production has seen fast gains in the past few years.
 The falling cost of photovoltaic (PV) cells and increased political support are major drivers of these gains.

 Some of the advantages of solar power are the following: